carafelix/minimalist-library/README.md

 ## Learnt

-- Do not build a feature (in this case was a function to retrieve the house object internals) without having finished the actual object it consumes
+- Do not build a feature (in this case was a function to retrieve the house object internals from URLsearchParams) without having finished the actual object it consumes

-## todo
+## leftovers
-- integrate bit.ly for long url
-- integrate imgur for img hosting

 - add ability to log custom books
-- active background should expand to the wold librarie sub-div to not exclude the delete bin
-- fix parse house functions
-    - change how the House object is initialize, not to store the whole object but to just parse it storage and a stringify version of its contents???
-    - Parsing them into a new House instance should be done via the (...) operator.
+- integrate imgur for img hosting for custom book covers
+- integrate github gist's as a quirky api of house obj data.
+Using gist's id's for posting an retrieving house obj data, in conjuntion with URLsearchParams for building extraction of data with no backend required for free
+- clipboard api for importing and exporing urlparams